 The scope does not include the LAR right bank levee downstream of the Natomas East Main Drainage Canal, as this levee is maintained by RD 1000.
 ARFCD inspects the actual levees for stability, seepage, encroachments, and erosion.
 The scope of this effort includes inspection of the top of the berm and levee face if the previous flood season had flood stages above the berm.
-In water year 2015/2016 (October 2015 - September 2016), flows along the American River were not high enough to put water on the levees.
 The geographic limits of the inspection are from LAR River Mile (RM) 12.0 to the confluence of the LAR and the Sacramento River as well as the Sacramento River left bank from RM 60.5 to 60.0.
 The Federal Project levee extends upstream of LAR RM 12.0 on the right bank to approximately RM 14.0, but is located away from the low flow channel and is not threatened by streambank erosion.
 In addition, the levee along the right bank between RM 2.0 and RM 5.3 is a significant distance from the low flow channel (approximately 1800 lineal feet).
 Erosion in the low flow channel poses no threat to the levee in this reach.
+However, this reach of levee was included in the inspection due to the high-water events experienced during the 2016-2017 water year (October 2016 - September 2017).